Hanoi Metro: Pre-planning

-Construction
+Survey and approval

-The start of construction was delayed continually as the government first required the consultant companies from China, France and Japan, such as SYSTRA and Japan International Cooperation Agency, to finish feasibility studies which ran from 2004 to 2007.
+The start of construction was delayed continually as the government first required consultant companies from China, France and Japan, such as SYSTRA and Japan International Cooperation Agency, to finish feasibility studies which ran from 2004 to 2007.
 These three companies suggested the Hanoi government build a network consisting of 6 lines.
-Finally, in 2008, the Vietnamese government approved the construction of the suggested lines, which they divided into several phases.
+In 2008, the Vietnamese government approved the construction of the suggested lines, which they divided into several phases.

-The Phase 1 includes Line 2A and Line 3 construction.
-The construction of Line 2A was started on 2011, and the construction of Line 3 was started on 2010.
+Construction and opening

+The pilot line of Hanoi Metro is Line 3.
+It began construction in 2009 with a projected completion date of 2015.
+The line was built by multiple companies, with train systems provided by Alstom.
+The railway line was built by South Korean firm Daelim Industrial and other contractors.
+The project was repeatedly delayed, with the completion date rescheduled to 2027.
+The elevated section of the line opened to the public on 8 August 2024, while the work on the underground section continued.
+Despite being the pilot line, Line 3 became the second operational Hanoi metro line, after Line 2A, due to the 9-year delay.

+The second planned line, Line 2A, began construction in October 2011.
+The line was constructed by China Railway Engineering Corporation.
+The bulk of the construction was completed by the fourth quarter of 2018.
+Operational tests were conducted at the end of 2018 and again in 2019.
+After delays, Line 2A opened to the public on 6 November 2021, becoming the first operational metro line in Hanoi and Vietnam.

 Network

 According to the Prime Minister's decision approving the transport development of Hanoi by 2030 and vision to 2050 (519/QD-TTg dated 31 March 2016), the Hanoi Metro system will consist of 8 lines, including elevated and underground sections.
 The Ministry of Transport (MoT) and the Hanoi People's Committee (HPC) will both be investors in the project.
-Phase 1 includes Line 2A and Line 3, Line 2A is on the service, and Line 3 is currently under construction.
+Phase 1 includes Line 2A and Line 3, Line 2A and Line 3 (elevated section) are in service, and Line 3 (underground section) is currently under construction.